8- WHY WE NEED TO BE BORN AGAIN

 If man had not died spiritually, he would not have died physically.
 One led to another.

 The Bible speaks of three deaths: We have mentioned two so far -- spiritual death and physical death.
 There is finally "eternal death" which is sometimes called "the second death".
-It is eternal separation from God after a lifetime of rejecting Him and his provision for us in Jesus, or after a lifetime of ignoring Him and doing our own thing.
+It is eternal separation from God after a lifetime of rejecting Him and his provision for us in Jesus.

 3. Death still seems to be a part of life.
 So how is it that we are delivered from death?